A Profile and Timeline of Vivienne Westwood

 The unholy flame-haired and wholly authentic King’s Road punk trinity are still burning bright.

-Lydon, dragging his crazy selection of pants across diabolical reality TV and the rock nostalgia circuit and quivering morning chat-show sofas.
+Lydon, dragging his crazy selection of pants across diabolical reality TV, the rock nostalgia circuit and quivering morning chat-show sofas.
 Closer now than he ever really wanted to be to the title of ‘Greatest Living Englishman’.
 But don’t ever call him dull.
 Just when you think he’s gone a little bit soft he’ll snap like the Rottweiler you thought you’d tamed.

 McLaren, still crafty as ever, still impeccably dressed and quotable, still getting up all the right noses – likewise incapable of dullness.
 God only knows what he’s planning next (something to do with a musical and Christian Dior, apparently) but you can be sure it will be irritating and fabulous and, yes, a little bit anarchic.